xComBillWalker/Sample-capabilities/fibonacci/langs/ruby/README.md

 	shotgun client1.rb -p 9393
 	shotgun client2.rb -p 9494

-Update the capability endpoint based on whatever your webserver's public ip address.
+Update the capability endpoint based on your webserver's public ip address.

 	1. Navigate to /ping on client2
 	2. The logs will show the message being sent to the fabric at message/ping which is defined in client1.
 The fibonacci sequence will be printed.